-Many older houses with suspended timber floors have big draughts and inadequate floor insulation; this can cause cold feet as well as higher energy bills.
+Many older houses with suspended timber floors in the UK have big draughts and inadequate floor insulation; this can cause cold feet as well as higher energy bills.
 Installing underfloor insulation can address both these problems and give a payback on your investment in 5 years or less depending on whether you do it as a DIY job or use a professional.
 This article discusses the options for insulating suspended timber floors and the author’s experience of insulating the floors of a 1930’s house .

 Why insulate a suspended timber floor?